David Gilden

 Since relocating to Fort Worth, Texas in 2003, David Gilden has been introducing the kora to new audiences throughout the Metroplex.

-In 2010 Gilden reissued on his exquisite recordings.
-Ancestral Voices, music that blur the boundaries of "world music" and "electronica" and Distant Strings & Jato (The Lion), double CD reissue of Dave's early acoustic folk kora recordings.
-Look for them on all streaming services, iTunes.
-If you want physical CD(s) please contact me!
+In 2010, Gilden reissued one of his exquisite recordings, Ancestral Voices, music that blurs the boundaries of "world music" and "electronica," and Distant Strings & Jato (The Lion), a double CD reissue of Dave's early acoustic folk kora recordings.
+Look for them on all streaming services, including iTunes.
+If you want physical CDs, please contact me!